folinimarc/blockbild-cesiumjs/README.md

 [Check out the demo here on github pages.](https://folinimarc.github.io/blockbild-cesiumjs/)

+> Disclaimer:
-> Disclaimer: This code was created as a POC in short time with a lot AI help.
-> It is in no way intended to be used in production.
+> - This code was created as a POC in short time with a lot AI help.
+It is in no way intended to be used in production.
-> To run this yourself, you need your own [Cesium Ion access token](https://cesium.com/learn/ion/cesium-ion-access-tokens/).
+> - To run this yourself, you need your own [Cesium Ion access token](https://cesium.com/learn/ion/cesium-ion-access-tokens/).
+> - Rendering issues on Firefox Android are a [known issue](https://github.com/CesiumGS/cesium/issues/12853) and will hopefully be fixed soon.